wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 To view and manage maintenance windows, select **Browse > Maintenance Windows**.

-<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view maintenance windows, you must have [Alert Management permission](permissions_overview.html) to [manage](maintenance_windows_managing.html) maintenance windows.
-If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>
+{% include note.html content="While every Wavefront user can view maintenance windows, you must have [Alert Management permission](permissions_overview.html) to [manage](maintenance_windows_managing.html) maintenance windows.
+If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible." %}

 Watch this video for an introduction to maintenance windows:
 <p><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=6b704f39-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true"><img src="/images/v_maintenance.png" style="width: 700px;"/></a>